-The remote workstation used to administer the CA must use a VPN to access the CA. The VPN must be configured for mutual authentication, encryption and integrity.
+Any remote workstation used to administer the CA must be configured for mutual authentication.
+The remote workstation to CA communications, to include CA boundary control devices, must incorporate data integrity and confidentiality services.
+The remote workstation to CA network communications must be encrypted and must not be vulnerable to replay or machine-in-the-middle attacks.
 If mutual authentication is shared secret based, the shared secret must be changed at least annually, must be randomly generated, and must have entropy commensurate with the cryptographic strength of certificates issued by the PKI being administered.

-The CA must permit remote administration only after successful multi-factor authentication of the Trusted Role at a level of assurance commensurate with that of the CA.
+Once the connection is established between the remote workstation and the CA or boundary control devices, the CA must permit remote administration only after successful multi-factor authentication of the Trusted Role at a level of assurance commensurate with that of the CA.